alexrudnick/dissertation/BURNDOWN.md

   * word2vec features
     * DONE how best to combine vectors for different words: addition seems to be the done thing.
+    * DONE vector combination: weighted sum of the vectors, weighting words closer to the focus word more.
     * DONE is it best to have vectors over lemmas or surface forms? lowercasing?
       * DONE almost certainly surface forms -- that's kind of the point of these semi-supervised things.
       * DONE also probably keep case. case has meaning.